-Properly certified eclipse glasses are one of the best value, easiest and safest ways to observe a solar eclispe.
+Properly certified eclipse glasses are one of the best value, easiest ways to safely observe a solar eclipse.

 A solar eclipse is one of the most spectacular displays in nature, providing a life-changing, ethereal experience that many people never get to witness.